Skip to content

 To be eligible, applications must meet the following criteria:

-• Team members must be available to participate in a one-day in-person workshop and up to four virtual coaching sessions.
+- Team members must be available to participate in a one-day in-person workshop in 2025 between April and September and up to four virtual coaching sessions that would be scheduled with your team between the date of your workshop and no later than March 2026.

 In alignment with program commitments to equity and supporting underserved populations, priority may be given to:

-• Applications from teams that include members from one or more First Nations community healthcare team(s) or service areas with significant First Nations populations
+- Applications from teams that include members from one or more First Nations community healthcare team(s) or service areas with significant Indigenous populations

 Expressions of interest